 You cannot have a park and not remove its litter.
 That is maintenance.

 In our year's work (a mere 3 hours every other week.
-How hard is that to replicate?) we have removed all those sedimentary layers.
+How hard is that to duplicate?) we have removed all those sedimentary layers.
 Our current work was to remove the previous two weeks'-worth of litter.

 Empty wildfower sign (they were defaced years ago and removed)